For ABOG 2020 Qualifying (WRITTEN) Exam Candidates

 June is here!!!
 Where did the time go?
-Fortunately, the exam is not until the end of the month.
+Fortunately, ABOG has moved the exam to July 16th.
 Now’s the time to quickly unload some ballast.
 We recommend you limit your studying to a review and solidify your strengths.
 Don’t study those topics whose questions you totally nailed or those about which you have no clue.
 Instead, review those subjects whose answers you narrowed down to two.
 Strive for 70% correct, as this will assure a pass.

-Now that you are less than 30 days away from taking the test, you need to increase your stamina.
-A perfect way to do this is with ABC’s NEW Q Banks for the OB/GYN.
+Now that you are less than 8 weeks away from taking the test, you need to increase your stamina.
+A perfect way to do this is with ABC’s Q Banks for the OB/GYN.
 These are computer-based multiple choice questions, sold in sets of 50 mixed OB/GYN topics.
 Each set is $40 or purchase all 6 sets @ $215.

 Just as an actor wouldn’t give a performance without a dress rehearsal or an athlete warming up before the race, you also need a dress rehearsal.
 Our Practice Test, just like your exam, is 250 multiple choice questions, timed at 4 hours and then you’re kicked out.
 OK, we’re a softie, we’ll give you two shots at it.

 You’re coming down the homestretch.
 You CAN do it.
 Kick in and sprint to the finish line and cross as the winner … and the prize?
 Now you get to start collecting your case list!

 Test Taking Technique: